 - Take baby steps, if necessary.
 Even if you can’t fully follow through with a new habit right away, do something small to keep yourself on track.
 For example, if you’ve blocked out an hour to exercise and you suddenly have to go to a doctor’s appointment, find another time to squeeze in at least 15 minutes.
 That way, you’ll reinforce your new habit, even if you can't commit 100 percent.

 - Accept that you will sometimes falter.
 We all do.
 Habits don’t change overnight.
 Love yourself each time you do and remind yourself that you are human.

 - Know that it will take time.
 Habits usually take several weeks to change.
 You have to reinforce that bundle of nerves in your brain to change your default settings.

 Bring the process to your awareness by writing it down.
-It is very easy to forget a new plan that is conceived with best intentions but never reinforced.
-For max success, take 15 minutes to make yourself aware and plan, pen in hand.
+It is very easy to forget a new plan that is conceived with best intentions, but never reinforced.
+For maximum success, take 15 minutes to plan out your new habit, pen in hand.